izzywrubel/COMP333-project-2/README.md

 # COMP333-project-2
-PHP and mySQL exercise for COMP333.
-This is the second project for Wesleyan's COMP333 Software Engineering class, created by Isabel Wrubel, Madison Kurke, and Christian Denny.
+PHP, mySQL, and Django assignment for COMP333.
+This is the second project for Wesleyan's COMP333 Software Engineering class.
+All code created by Isabel Wrubel, Madison Kurke, and Christian Denny.